Mild Melting Conditions through the Weekend

 ** Of course, the track will likely shift a bit between now and then, but we are keeping you ahead of the snow with this FIRST ALERT heads up!
 Be sure to stay up to date with your latest forecast on your VNL weather app through the weekend and into early next week as this forecast becomes more fine-tuned.

-THURSDAY - FRIDAY: Behind the Tues/Wed system, colder air fills in.
+THURSDAY - SATURDAY: Behind the Tues/Wed system, colder air fills in.
 Thursday will be quite chilly with temperatures in the single digits either side of zero in the morning and only warming into the single digits above zero in the afternoon.
 Aside from just a few clouds, we look to be mostly sunny for Thursday.
 Friday will be off to a cold start with all across the region likely sub-zero, but we warm up just a little more for the afternoon.
 Expect increasing clouds and high temperatures in the teens for most.
 There is just a slight chance of some light snow Friday as well.
+Saturday will be a bit warmer than Friday with temperatures will start in the teens and rise into the 20s with mostly cloudy skies.

 Copyright 2021 KVLY.
 All rights reserved.